 An uptime check consists of the following components:

 - The uptime-check configuration you create.
 This configuration is used to schedule continuous requests from Google Cloud regions to the target in your uptime-check configuration.
+You can also configure public uptime checks to send ICMP pings as part of the check.

 - The request-execution system, provided by Google Cloud,